The Man from U.N.C.L.E. gun: History

 The U.N.C.L.E.
 Special was originally based on a 1934 7.65mm German Mauser pistol.
 While early episodes were being shot, the Mauser jammed frequently, and visually all the accessories added to convert the pistol to a carbine seemed to overwhelm the small pistol.
-It was soon replaced by the Walther P38 9mm Parabellum that the producers borrowed from the Combat! television series that was also shot on the MGM backlot.
+It was soon replaced by the Walther P38 9mm Parabellum that the producers borrowed from the Combat! television series, which was also shot on the MGM backlot.
 The standard barrel of the P-38 was shortened and modified to accept a bird-cage flash suppressor.
 The Special was depicted on screen as firing "sleep darts".
 Although the non-lethal feature of the gun was always the intent of its creators, this was not always clearly shown to the audience especially in later seasons, and as producers changed.

-For situations where more firepower was necessary, the concealable pistol was modified to accept a barrel extension with hand-grip and silencer, a Phantom Bushnell pistol scope, an extended magazine and a collapsible shoulder stock.
+For situations where more firepower was necessary, the concealable pistol was modified to accept a barrel extension with hand-grip and silencer, a Bushnell Phantom (Model One) pistol scope, an extended magazine and a collapsible shoulder stock.
 The bird cage suppressor, silencer and barrel extension were attached by threaded plugs.
 Though a sophisticated weapon on screen, the U.N.C.L.E.
 Special Carbine in reality could not shoot real bullets, only blanks.
 However the pistol alone was still a working firearm.
 It was also modified by the studio to allow it to fire in full automatic "machine gun" mode.
-Unfortunately, this caught the attention of the US Treasury Department- the manufacture of automatic weapons without a license is very illegal, and the show nearly had the guns confiscated.
+Unfortunately, this caught the attention of the US Treasury Department—the manufacture of automatic weapons without a license is illegal, and the show nearly had the guns confiscated.
 In the end MGM was fined $2000 and the matter was closed.

-The prop masters of the series created six U.N.C.L.E.
+The property masters of the series created six U.N.C.L.E.
 Specials at a cost of approximately $1,500 per gun, but only two had the full array of attachments.

 In the episodes, the gun(s) were used by Napoleon Solo and Illya Kuryakin.
 The gun was extremely popular with viewers.
-MGM began to get fan mail addressed to "The Gun."
+MGM began to get fan mail addressed to "The Gun".
 At one point the gun was getting 500 letters per week.
-A US Army Ordinance General once asked if a few of the guns were available, he would like to borrow them for testing as possible weapons for the armed forces.
+A US Army Ordnance General once asked if a few of the guns were available, he would like to borrow them for testing as possible weapons for the armed forces.